linked in pixel What Causes Swimmer's Ear? The Ultimate Guide from an ENT | To Your Health by Ochsner

 Splish splash!
 Playing in the water or participating in aquatic sports brings these sounds to life and reminds us of our favorite summer pastimes.
 Keeping your family healthy is important and nothing is worse than having your fun ruined by an ear infection.

-Swimmer’s ear is a bacterial infection of the outer ear, which runs from your eardrum to the outside of your ear canal.
+Swimmer’s ear is a bacterial or fungal infection of the outer ear, which runs from your eardrum to the outside of your ear canal.
 While common in children, swimmer’s ear can affect people of all ages.

 • Being in warm, humid places